-We intend to appoint The Bank of New York to serve as the transfer agent and registrar for the common stock.
+We intend to appoint The Bank of New York to serve as the transfer agent and registrar for the common stock and as rights agent for the rights.

 Listing

 We have been approved to list our common stock on the New York Stock Exchange under the symbol "TRS."